French cardinal says he abused 14-year-old girl 35 years ago - NewsBreak

 French cardinal says he abused 14-year-old girl 35 years ago

-Cardinal Jean-Pierre Ricard, one of France 's highest-ranking prelates of the Catholic Church, said Monday that he had abused a 14-year-old girl 35 years ago and is withdrawing from his religious duties.
+PARIS (AP) — Cardinal Jean-Pierre Ricard, one of France’s highest-ranking prelates of the Catholic Church, said Monday that he had abused a 14-year-old girl 35 years ago and is withdrawing from his religious duties.

 The move comes after a report issued last year revealed a large number of child sex abuse cases within the French Catholic Church.